Reaction Time Test

 Intermediate 250–349ms Average range for most adults.
 Room to improve.

 Beginner 350ms+ Below average.
-Practice and rest can help significantly.
+Practice and rest can bring this down.

-The tiers used in ReflexLab are based on widely reported averages from human reaction time studies and large-scale online testing data.
+ReflexLab's tiers come from widely reported averages in human reaction time studies and large-scale online testing data.

-While this test isn't a medical measurement, it provides a reliable benchmark for comparing your reaction speed and tracking improvement over time.
+This test isn't a medical measurement, but it gives you a reliable benchmark for your reaction speed and a way to track improvement.

 Track your reaction time progress